openego/eTraGo/doc/theoretical_background.rst

 Complexity Reduction
 ====================

 The data model is characterised by a high spatial (about 8,000 electrical and 600 gas nodes) and temporal resolution (8,760 timesteps).
 To reduce the complexity of the resulting optimization problem, several methods can be applied.
+Those methods are implemented within the package ``:mod:`etrago.cluster```.

 Reduction in Spatial Dimension: